MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/create-themes-organization-branding.md

  > [!div class="mx-imgBorder"]
  > ![Gentle green theme colors](media/theme-gentle-green2.png "Gentle green theme colors")

  The following screenshot shows an app account view with the new colors and logo.

+> [!IMPORTANT]
+> Logos that are too large won't display.
+The image used in this example is 156 pixels wide x 48 pixels height.

  > [!div class="mx-imgBorder"]
  > ![Gentle green theme account grid](media/themes-gentle-green-account-grid.png "Gentle green theme account grid")